HCA-Healthcare/elixir-hl7/README.md

 [![hex.pm downloads](https://img.shields.io/hexpm/dt/elixir_hl7.svg)](https://hex.pm/packages/elixir_hl7)
 [![hex.pm license](https://img.shields.io/hexpm/l/elixir_hl7.svg)](https://hex.pm/packages/elixir_hl7)

+Note: We are now building a simpler and more Elixir-friendly API for this library, centered on the `HL7` and `HL7.Path` modules.
+These will hopefully lead to the deprecation of `HL7.Query` and much of the related code.
+These will likely not be removed for some time, and their removal will coincide with a major version release.
+For now, the two systems can exchange data when needed.

 An Elixir library for working with HL7 v2.x healthcare data

 Elixir HL7 provides functions to parse, query and modify healthcare data that conforms to the HL7 v2.x standards.